Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Experiments

-\textbf{Evaluation Datasets.} To validate the generalization of FreeCure, we collect an extensive dataset encompassing both identity and prompt.
-It comprises $50$ distinct identities, with $30$ derived from the CelebA-HQ~\cite{CelebAMask-HQ} dataset and an additional $20$ curated by our team.
-Each identity is represented by a single image, and identities' gender is balanced.
-Additionally, The reference images encompass a spectrum of facial characteristics, ranging from diverse hairstyles and eye colors to various accessories and expressions.
-This diversity allows us to better evaluate the stability of attribute enhancements.
-We synthesize these attributes to formulate $20$ prompts for evaluation purposes.
-The composition of these prompts is as follows: eight incorporate a single attribute, eight incorporate two attributes, and four incorporate three attributes.
-For each $<$identity, prompt$>$ pair, we produce $10$ images for the evaluation process.
+\textbf{Evaluation Datasets.} We collect an extensive dataset including $50$ identities, with $30$ derived from the CelebA-HQ~\cite{CelebAMask-HQ} and the other $20$ non-celebrity identities curated by our team.
+Each identity is represented by a single image, with a spectrum of facial characteristics.
+The prompt set consists of 20 prompts containing different facial attributes.
+For each (\textit{identity, prompt}) pair, we produce 20 images.
+Detailed information can be found in Appendix.\ref{sec:8-more-inplementation-details}.

-\textbf{Baseline and Comparison.} We test FreeCure with three different methods for facial personalization: PhotoMaker~\cite{li2024photomaker}, Face-diffuser~\cite{wang2024high}, and FastComposer~\cite{xiao2024fastcomposer}.
-PhotoMaker uses SD-XL as its main foundation models, whereas Face-diffuser and FastComposer utilize SD v1-5.
-By comparing models based on different foundation models, we show that our method works well with various foundation models, leading to consistent improvements.
-More details on how we set up each model for personalization and face generation can be found in the supplementary material.